What to Actually pack

 Now that you have your hospital bag, we need to focus on what to pack in them so that you can be comfortable during your time on the ward with your child.
 Please bear in mind that these suggestions are based upon a stay in a UK hospital.

 *This post contains affiliate links, please see my disclosure page for details

 Packing your bag for the hospital can be its own form of hell if you are not used to it.
 As a naturally frugal person, I am a huge fan of using simple large zip lock bags and the ‘fold and roll’ method to pack my clothing.
 Despite being cheap, I have found that Ziplock bags work really well to separate each days outfit.
 You will also find multiple uses for them while you are in hospital.

 To make the most out of your bags, put your outfit (and when I say outfit I mean it – everything from your underwear and hair accessories to clothing) in a large ziplock bag.
 Zip the bag up ¾ of the way and then roll the bag squeezing as much air out of the bag as you can before sealing the zip completely.
 They work a treat.

-You could also use regular travel space bags, these ones work really well and are budget friendly.
-You just need time to be able to order them, in an emergency that may not be an option, which is where the ziplock bags come in.
-If you have time to prep then these bags are budget friendly.
+You could also use regular travel space bags, these ones work really well and are budget-friendly.
+You just need time to be able to order them, in an emergency that may not be an option, which is where the Ziploc bags come in.
+If you have time to prep then these bags are budget-friendly.